syl20bnr/spacemacs-elpa-mirror/melpa/eshell-up-readme.txt

 functions.
 Returning to the previous example one can (for example) list the contents of 'first' by executing:

-/home/user/first/second/third/fourth/fifth $ ls {pk fir}
+/home/user/first/second/third/fourth/fifth $ ls {pk fi}
 <directory contents>
 ...